codepath/android_guides/Mobile-Screen-Archetypes.md

 This archetype is focused on the primary content or data that a user consumes within the application.
 This is typically time-based displaying activities from other users that might be of interest.
 This is usually a list of discrete items which contain different data properties.
 The primary data is usually text or media content while secondary data includes the timestamp and the author.

-Streams usually require the following tasks:
+Streams usually require the following components:

  * Sending network requests to retrieve lists of content data to display
  * Creating a list of items based on that source data including displaying text and media